jonamsalem/Meningioma-Binary-Classifier/README.md

    Option 1: Run all code blocks to train and test the model.

    Option 2: Run the pre-trained model with a new image

+NOTE: Populate image paths according to your specific path when making predictions with the model.